Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Results

 A series of experiments was conducted to examine whether various loss designs, weighting strategies and data augmentations could enhance segmentation performance for forest scenes.
 The quantitative results for individual tree segmentation and semantic segmentation, across different settings, are summarized in Table~\ref{tab:InsSemResults}.
 The classification results for each semantic class, as well as the binary tree vs.\ non-tree classification accuracy, are shown in Table~\ref{tab:SemResultsPerClass}.
 The basic setting is the panoptic segmentation network we developed in earlier work~\citep{Xiang2023Towards}, which we expanded to distinguish five semantic classes instead of only two (tree and non-tree).
 The other tested settings (Tables~\ref{tab:InsSemResults} and~\ref{tab:SemResultsPerClass}) are obtained by applying a single modification to the base setting.

 The tested setting can be categorized into three groups.
 The first group modifies the loss function or the sampling of training examples, i.e., the available input data is not modified, but used in a different manner.
 One way to do this is to add explicit supervision for the binary tree vs.\ non-tree task.
+It is implemented by adding a fully connected layer after the five-class semantic segmentation branch, and supervised with the binary classification loss.
 At first glance this may appear superfluous, since the binary reference is derived by simply aggregating the fine-grained labels (stems, live branches and dead branches into the tree class, ground and low vegetation into the non-tree class).
 Still the aggregation adds information that otherwise is unavailable to the network, namely the hierarchical structure of the label space.
 E.g., as soon as a point is part of a tree, it can no longer be confused with the low vegetation, hence the classifier can invest its capacity into difficult decisions within the tree class, such as separating live from dead branches.
 Indeed, we empirically find that adding the binary labels increases the IoU for tree vs. non-tree by 1.8 percent points (Table~\ref{tab:SemResultsPerClass}).
 A more correct set of tree points, in turn, better supports instance discrimination, so that the F-score for individual tree segmentation also improves by 1.6 percent points (see Table~\ref{tab:InsSemResults}).
 The price to pay is a slightly higher confusion between the non-tree classes ground and low vegetation.

 Also in this group fall different sampling and reweighting strategies.
 Sampling based on class frequency significantly improves the segmentation of the under-represented stem class (+3.4\,pp), and also of the dead branches (+1.2\,pp).
 However the associated accuracy loss for the ground ($-$2.3\,pp) hurts overall performance.
 Reweighting based on point height is meant to compensate the sampling bias of the ALS recording geometry, vertically through the canopy.
 Reweighting by the regional class distribution is a coarser version of class balancing, based on regional forest composition.
 The latter two strategies, however, both result in a moderate decline in IoU, despite small gains in regions with little training data.